lizmat/articles/on-tprf-foundation.md

 During the mid 1990's, O'Reilly started organizing a yearly "Perl Conference".
 Over the years, this morphed into "**OS**CON" focusing on **O**pen **So**urce in general, rather than being just about Perl.
 And it became actually quite expensive to attend.

 By the end of the 1990's, a group of people decided that it was time to have a proper Perl conference again, being as cheap as possible, organised by local Perl groups.
 These conferences became known as "Yet Another Perl Conference" or "YAPC".
-The reason that it couldn't be just called "The Perl Conference" was that O'Reilly had the rights to that name, or was at least perceived to have that right.
+The reason that it couldn't be just called "The Perl Conference", was that O'Reilly had the rights to that name, or was at least perceived to have that right.

 In order to support people organizing YAPC's in the United States, a foundation was created by the name of "Yet Another Society" (aka "YAS").
 Over the years, this foundation added a "doing business as" (aka "dba") registration with the name "The Perl Foundation".
 And it is mostly known by *that* name nowadays, rather than its officially business name "Yet Another Society".